How Can You Get Cheap Car Insurance in Edmonton?

 Least Expensive Postal Codes in Edmonton

-While Edmonton may have the highest average car insurance rate in Alberta, there are still a few postal codes where you can find a lower insurance rate.
-The postal codes T6J and T6T come in at $1,785, making them the best places in Edmonton to live if you want to get cheap car insurance.
+There are still a few postal codes in Edmonton where you can find a lower insurance rate.
+The postal codes T6J and T6T come in at $1,285, making them the best places in Edmonton to live if you want to get cheap car insurance.

 Here’s a look at the postal codes where you can get the cheapest car insurance in Edmonton: